-- Even if there is a problem with Forward Collision-Avoidance Assist, the vehicle's basic braking performance will operate normally. - During emergency braking, braking control by the system will automatically cancel when the driver excessively depresses the accelerator pedal or sharply steers the vehicle.
+- Even if there is a problem with Forward Collision-Avoidance Assist, the vehicle's basic braking performance will operate normally. - During emergency braking, braking control by the function will automatically cancel when the driver excessively depresses the accelerator pedal or sharply steers the vehicle.

-▲ CAUTION
+!
+CAUTION

-- Depending on the condition of the vehicle, pedestrian and cyclist in front and the surroundings, the speed range to operate Forward Collision-Avoidance Assist may reduce.
-The system may only warn the driver, or the system may not operate. - Forward Collision-Avoidance Assist will operate under certain conditions by judging the risk level based on the condition of the oncoming vehicle, driving direction, speed and surroundings.
+- Forward Collision-Avoidance Assist operating speed range may reduce due to the conditions of the vehicle or pedestrian in front or surroundings.
+Depending on the speed, the system may only warn the driver, or the system may not operate. - Forward Collision-Avoidance Assist will operate under certain conditions by judging the risk level based on the condition of the oncoming vehicle, driving direction, speed and surroundings.